EBS 올림포스 영어독해 기본1 (22개정) 5강

 3 감정에 미치는 언어 표현의 힘

-All the ____ arrived nervous, as expected.
+All the subjects arrived nervous, as ____

 But Brooks measured whether or not having them change their language ― ____ their nerves “excitement” ― made any difference.